chinwobble/go-bike/apps/README.md

-# dotnet templates with dapr integration
+# go templates with dapr integration

 This folder contains a boilerplate for dotnet and dapr hosted on azure container apps.